Warnings for Invokamet

 Withholding of food and fluids during surgical or other procedures may increase the risk for volume depletion, hypotension and renal impairment.

-INVOKAMET should be temporarily discontinued while patients have restricted food and fluid intake.
+INVOKAMET or INVOKAMET XR should be temporarily discontinued while patients have restricted food and fluid intake.

 Hypoxic States

 Several of the postmarketing cases of metformin-associated lactic acidosis occurred in the setting of acute congestive heart failure (particularly when accompanied by hypoperfusion and hypoxemia).
 Cardiovascular collapse (shock), acute myocardial infarction, sepsis, and other conditions associated with hypoxemia have been associated with lactic acidosis and may also cause pre-renal azotemia.
-When such events occur, discontinue INVOKAMET.
+When such events occur, discontinue INVOKAMET or INVOKAMET XR.

 Excessive Alcohol Intake

 Alcohol potentiates the effect of metformin on lactate metabolism and this may increase the risk of metformin-associated lactic acidosis.
-Warn patients against excessive alcohol intake while receiving INVOKAMET.
+Warn patients against excessive alcohol intake while receiving INVOKAMET or INVOKAMET XR.

 Hepatic Impairment

 Patients with hepatic impairment have developed metformin-associated lactic acidosis.
 This may be due to impaired lactate clearance resulting in higher lactate blood levels.
-Therefore, avoid use of INVOKAMET in patients with clinical or laboratory evidence of hepatic disease.
+Therefore, avoid use of INVOKAMET or INVOKAMET XR in patients with clinical or laboratory evidence of hepatic disease.

 Lower Limb Amputation

-An approximately 2-fold increased risk of lower limb amputations associated with canagliflozin, a component of INVOKAMET, was observed in CANVAS and CANVAS-R, two large, randomized, placebo-controlled trials evaluating patients with type 2 diabetes who had either established cardiovascular disease or were at risk for cardiovascular disease.
-In CANVAS, canagliflozin-treated patients and placebo-treated patients had 5.9 and 2.8 amputations per 1000 patients per year, respectively.
-In CANVAS-R, canagliflozin-treated patients and placebo-treated patients had 7.5 and 4.2 amputations per 1000 patients per year, respectively.
+An increased risk of lower limb amputations associated with canagliflozin, a component of INVOKAMET or INVOKAMET XR, versus placebo was observed in CANVAS (5.9 vs 2.8 events per 1000 patient-years) and CANVAS-R (7.5 vs 4.2 events per 1000 patient-years), two randomized, placebo-controlled trials evaluating patients with type 2 diabetes who had either established cardiovascular disease or were at risk for cardiovascular disease.
 The risk of lower limb amputations was observed at both the 100 mg and 300 mg once daily dosage regimens.
-The amputation data for CANVAS and CANVAS-R are shown in Tables 2 and 3, respectively [see ADVERSE REACTIONS].
+The amputation data for CANVAS and CANVAS-R are shown in Tables 4 and 5, respectively [see ADVERSE REACTIONS].

 Amputations of the toe and midfoot (99 out of 140 patients with amputations receiving canagliflozin in the two trials) were the most frequent; however, amputations involving the leg, below and above the knee, were also observed (41 out of 140 patients with amputations receiving canagliflozin in the two trials).
 Some patients had multiple amputations, some involving both lower limbs.